CSU Atmospheric Science Website Johnson Research Group

 Bow echo over Oklahoma Wind field in the Baja Peninsula area showing a southerly wind surge up the gulf Precipitating cloud during DYNAMO

-HOME RESEARCH PUBLICATIONS PERSONNEL GRADUATES TEACHING DATA
+HOME PUBLICATIONS PRESENTATIONS PERSONNEL GRADUATES DATA